 - Inform members about app features.
 Your coworking app develops with your community and workspace.
 It acquires new custom features according to the unique requirements of your community.
-Announce them in your newsletters and other channels, teach members how to use those features to their benefit.
-This will improve members' experience with your software and remind how useful it is as well.
+Announce them in your newsletters and other channels, and teach members how to use those features to their benefit.
+This will improve members' experience with your software and remind them how useful it is as well.

 First of all, let's figure out what is community engagement because it's impossible to measure success if you are unclear about the definition.

 In our case, community engagement is the level of user involvement with a coworking space app.
 Member engagement refers to the frequency, intensity, and depth of interaction between a user and an app over a given period of time.
 Community engagement is an unbiased behavioral metric, which makes it trustworthy, valid, and reliable.